Convergence theorems on multi-dimensional homogeneous quantum walks: Convergence theorems on homogeneous QWs

 satisfying that $V$ maps $\mathrm{image}(E([0, 1)^n))$ onto $\delta_{\mathbf{0}} \otimes \C^n$ and that $V$ is compatible with $\rho$ and with the right regular representation $\widetilde{\rho}$ on $\ell_2(\Z^d)$.
 Let $\widetilde{E}$ be the projection-valued measure on $\R^d$ defined by

 It is easy to show that $V$ is smooth with respect to $E$ and $\widetilde{E}$.
 In fact, $V$ is analytic with respect to $E$ and $\widetilde{E}$.
 Thus we obtain a new homogeneous quantum walk

-which is similar to the original walk.
+which is similar to the original walk in the sense of Definition \ref{definition: similarity}.
 If the original walk is smooth, then new one is also smooth.
 If the original walk is analytic, then new one is also analytic.
-By Proposition \ref{proposition: similar asymptotic behavior}, once we prove that the latter walk has limit distribution (as in Theorem \ref{theorem: limit distribution}), it turns out that the original walk has the same limit distribution.
+By Proposition \ref{proposition: similar asymptotic behavior}, if the latter walk has limit distribution (as in Theorem \ref{theorem: limit distribution}), the original walk has the same limit distribution.